 Install flanges in piping, NPS 2-1/2 and larger, at final connections of equipment and elsewhere as indicated.

 Install strainers on supply side of control valves, pressure-reducing valves, traps, and elsewhere as indicated.
-Install NPS 3/4 (DN 20) nipple and full port ball valve in blowdown connection of strainers NPS 2 (DN 50) and larger.
+Install NPS 3/4 (DN 20) nipple and gate valve in blowdown connection of strainers NPS 2 (DN 50) and larger.
 Match size of strainer blowoff connection for strainers smaller than NPS 2 (DN 50).

 Strainers are not required for fin tube radiation and convectors.